gguatit/kalpha-chat-app-template/README.md

 2. **Streaming**: Uses Server-Sent Events (SSE) for real-time streaming of AI responses
 3. **Workers AI Binding**: Connects to Cloudflare's AI service via the Workers AI binding

-### Frontend
+### Frontend (React)

-The frontend is a simple HTML/CSS/JavaScript application that:
+The frontend is now a React application (Vite + TypeScript).
+The source lives under `frontend/` and builds into `public/`.

+The React frontend:
-1. Presents a chat interface
+- Presents a chat interface as React components
-2. Sends user messages to the API
+- Sends user messages to the `/api/chat` endpoint
-3. Processes streaming responses in real-time
+- Processes streaming responses (SSE) or fallback responses
-4. Maintains chat history on the client side
+- Maintains chat history in memory on the client side

 ## Customization